 Current projects in Computer-assisted Applications in Medicine include:

 Bone and joint disorders are a leading cause of physical disability worldwide and account for 50 % of all chronical diseases in people over 50 years of age.
-The goal of this project is to devise biomechanical simulation techniques, which will assist in the preoperative planning of othopaedic surgeries.
+The goal of this project is to devise computerized simulation techniques that will assist in the preoperative planning of othopaedic surgeries.

 Ultrasound is a low-cost, non-ionizing, interactive imaging modality, used commonly in clinics as an invaluable tool for screening, diagnostics, and therapy guidance.
 However, its image formation physics and interactive nature makes it substantially user-dependent, for instance some pathology diagnosed by one sonographer may be missed by another one, due to poor transducer navigation or image interpretation.
 Therefore, ultrasound examinations require a high level of expertise, involving several technical and practical skills, which usually requires years to reach a sufficient level of competence.